salmanfareeth/Socket-Programming-Tool/README.md

 The Socket Programming Tool is a comprehensive utility designed to facilitate various network-related tasks using Python's socket programming capabilities.
 It includes functionalities for scanning open ports, grabbing server banners, and setting up TCP/UDP servers and clients.
 Additionally, it features a simple chat application for multiple clients to communicate through a server.
 This tool is intended for educational purposes, allowing users to understand and experiment with different aspects of socket programming.

-## Developer Note

-Tool developed and maintained by salmanfareeth.
-This tool is in beta version.

-## Disclaimer

-DISCLAIMER: This tool is for learning and educational purposes only.
-Using it without proper authorization is illegal.
-Always ensure you have permission to test on the network you are working with.

 ## Features